harumuki/gyorgy.fleischmann.hu/_posts/2018-09-25-Install_TSM_client_on_Synology_NAS.md

 <pre class="terminal"><strong style="color: #00FF00;">root@BLACKHOLE:</strong>~# stop dsmcad
 dsmcad stop/waiting</pre>

-- transfer your erlier prepared .tar file to the NAS and extract it to /opt and /usr
+- transfer your earlier prepared .tar.gz file to the NAS and extract it to /opt and /usr
 - optionally you may also need libstdc++.so.6 file.
 Get one from a working Linux machine:

 <pre class="terminal">